You’ve probably got some questions about me, or you wouldn’t be reading this.

 So that’s out of the way and you’re still reading.
 Now who am I as a person?

 I spend most of my free time with my wife and kids.
 And I spend a few hours each week with my best friend drinking coffee and talking shop.
-He’s in business too and it’s great to bounce ideas off him.
+A few close friends are better than a ton of acquaintances.

 I think personal growth matters, and not just for me.

-Making the world better even a little bit counts.
+Making the world better even a little bit helps so I try to do my part.
 We shouldn’t take literacy for granted.
 The hundreds of volunteer hours I’ve put in at The Literacy Group teaching IT tell me that.
 Imagine someone with limited language skills not knowing how to send an email, or being an older laid-off worker with their first computer.
 Life can be very hard.

 I’m also a club officer with a local Toastmasters chapter.
 Providing a welcoming and friendly environment is one of my chief roles.
 Mastering public speaking is challenging and support is essential.
 And we are all striving to improve no matter what our skill level.
 Seeing that growth is great.